Noble-Lab/casanovo/README.md

 ### The spectra file (.mgf) that we will be running this job on can be seen in the sample_data folder.

 - Step 1: Install casanovo (see above for details)
-- Step 2: Download the casanovo_pretrained_model_weights.zip from [here](https://zenodo.org/record/5976003).
-Place these models in a location that you can easly access and know the path of.
+- Step 2: Download the casanovo_pretrained_model_weights.zip from [here](https://zenodo.org/record/6791263).
+Place these models in a location that you can easily access and know the path of.
     - We will be using pretrained_excl_mouse.ckpt for this job.
 - Step 3: Ensure you are in the proper anaconda environment by typing ```conda activate casanovo_env```.
 (If you named it differently, type in that name instead)
 - Step 4: Run this command: